AlHasanSony/save-load-unity-csharp/README.md

-# SaveLoadManager for Unity Game Engine
+# SaveLoadManager C# Script for your project in Unity Game engine

 This repository contains C# scripts for the Unity game engine that implement a versatile SaveLoadManager.